 Having initially trained in Psychodynamic counselling, I am influenced in my work by unconscious processes and Psychodynamic theories, in particular the Attachment theory, which I would use in order to make sense with you of the issues that you face.
-Over the years I have expanded my training and therapeutic experience and developed a more integrative approach, which incorporates theories and techniques from other therapeutic models (including Relational Psychotherapy, Mindfulness, Cognitive-Behavioural therapy and art and creative techniques) so that the therapy can be tailored to you and your particular presenting issues and needs.
-My aim is to help you make sense of your emotional and behavioural difficulties and find ways of overcoming them or managing them better and ultimately, to help empower you to make the changes that you want, in order to live more fulfilling and meaningful lives.
+Over the years I have expanded my training and therapeutic experience and developed a more integrative approach, which incorporates theories and techniques from other therapeutic models (including Relational Psychotherapy, Body Psychotherapy, Mindfulness, Cognitive-Behavioural therapy and art and creative techniques) so that the therapy can be tailored to you and your particular presenting issues and needs.
+My aim is to help you make sense of your emotional and behavioural difficulties and find ways of overcoming them or managing them better and ultimately, to help empower you to make the changes that you want, in order to live a more fulfilling and meaningful life.

 I am also a Therapeutic practitioner for Eating Disorders and Obesity and this field of therapeutic work is one of my particular interests.
 Whether you have been struggling with overeating, purging, restricting, poor body image or weight management, and whether your difficulties are mild or a fully developed Eating disorder that has overtaken your life, I can help you on your way to recovery and a healthier relationship with food and your body.